Tornado3P9/Linux-Console-Tools/admin tools/ip.md

 sudo netdiscover

 # nmap
+To scan for SSH-Ports:
+nmap -p- -sV <ip-address>

 To scan for alive hosts on a network, run any of the following commands (they all do the same thing): sudo nmap -sP 192.168.1.0/24             #Scans 192.168.1.0 255.255.255.0